High Diving Hare: Plot

 Bugs Bunny is drumming up business for a vaudeville show in a remote Western town (notably one of the posters in the background is for "Frizby the Magician", a reference to director Friz Freleng).
-One of the main attractions is "Fearless Freep" and his high-dive act.
-As soon as Yosemite Sam hears the name "Fearless Freep", he goes into a joyful frenzy, buying as many tickets as he can. ("I'm a-splurgin'!")
+One of the main attractions is "Fearless Freep" and his high diving act.
+As soon as Yosemite Sam hears the name "Fearless Freep", he goes into a joyful frenzy, buying as many tickets as he can.

-During the show, as Bugs is about to introduce Freep, he gets a telegram informing him that Freep is delayed by a storm and will not be able to appear until tomorrow.
-An angered Sam insists on seeing the high-diving act and orders Bugs to take Freep's place and forces him at gunpoint to the top of a high-dive platform.
-But Bugs manages to pull out all his tricks and stops, and it is Sam who does all the diving, in a different comical setting nine separate times (in a variant of the diving act from "Stage Door Cartoon").
+During the show, as Bugs is about to introduce Freep, he receives a telegram informing him that Freep is delayed by a storm and will not be able to appear until the following night.
+An angered Sam insists on seeing the high diving act and forces Bugs at gunpoint to the top of a high dive platform.
+But Bugs manages to pull out all his tricks and stops, and it is Sam who does all the diving, in a different comical setting nine separate times (in a variant of the diving act from Stage Door Cartoon).

-Sam pushes Bugs to the edge of the platform (with Bugs baring his claws to secure himself to the board).
-Sam shouts at gunpoint "Alright you varmint, DIVE!"
-Bugs tells Sam to cover his eyes while he puts on his bathing suit, and then proceeds to spin the board around so that Sam is at the diving edge.
+1: Sam pushes Bugs to the edge of the platform (with Bugs baring his claws to secure himself to the board).
+Bugs tells Sam to cover his eyes while he puts on his bathing suit and then proceeds to spin the board around so that Sam is at the diving edge.
 Bugs makes it look like he has taken the dive (accompanied with an audible "SPLASH").
 Sam, muttering that he cannot believe Bugs actually jumped, turns around and walks right off the edge.
 As Sam descends to the tank, Bugs zooms down the ladder and watches this dramatic scene from the audience saying, "This I gotta see."
 After Sam lands in the tank, it falls apart; the hoops break off, leaving the water intact.

-Bugs tries to start the next act but Sam is still intent on making Bugs dive and brings him back up to the diving board.
-Bugs begins jumping on the board (reciting the "One for the Money" poem) and jumps on the board so hard that he sends Sam up, over his head and down (separating Sam from his pistols in the process).
+2: Bugs begins jumping on the board (reciting the "One for the Money" poem) and jumps on the board so hard that he sends Sam up, over his head and down (separating Sam from his pistols in the process).
 Bugs then realizes that he forgot to fill the tank with water, so he grabs a bucket of water and throws it down from the diving board past Sam.
 With Sam's encouragement, the water makes it into the tank, but Sam misses it altogether, smashing through the stage into the basement.